 7. Swim at Rio Vista Park

 Rio Vista Park lies in the heart of San Marcos.
 The 13-acre park on the dam has multiple access points to the river making it a local hotspot to stop and take a dip in the 72-degree water on a hot summer day.
 A series of three artificial rapids with eight-foot drops makes for great body surfing.

 8. Float the San Marcos River

 Central Texans know that when the temperatures heat up, the best relief is to grab a tube and float any nearby river with running water.
 The San Marcos River is an ideal river to float because the spring-fed river water continuously flows.
-San Marcos has two spots to begin your float, depending on what type of experience you want.
-The hour-long float starting at San Marcos City Park and ending at Rio Vista Park is a slow and steady ride, perfect for families with small children.
-For a longer, more action-packed float, head to Texas State Tubes for a three-hour float experience.
+The hour-long float from Lions Club Tube starts at San Marcos City Park and ends at Rio Vista Park and is a slow and steady ride, perfect for families.
+(Remember to bring life jackets for tubers who aren't strong swimmers)

 9. Take a Kayak Tour on Spring Lake

 If you want a more active way to view Spring Lake than the Glass-Bottomed Boats, try taking a kayak tour.
 You’ll get an up-close-and-personal look at the crystal-clear waters and learn about the surrounding plants and wildlife.
 The kayaks and instruction is provided by the REI Outdoor school, and full-moon and sunset kayak tours are available as well.